TomMB45/Perso/Code/ReadMe.md

 # Algorithm work done in class

 - School folder
+    * 2th_grade folder
+        1. Langton's ant

     * GB3 contains the work done in class during the 4th grade of engineering school
         1. S1: Semester 1
+            1. App: Create an application with python and tkinter
+        2. S2: Semester 2
             1. Noah game project.
 (Score: 19.5/20)

     * GB4 contains the work done in class during the 4th grade of engineering school
         1. S1: Semester 1
             1. Project: Create a tool to analyse proteins sequences and merge some tools.
 (Score: 19/20)